Khinalug people: Language

-Khinalug language is a Northeast Caucasian language and holds a special place in this family.
-Some researchers consider this language to be a member of Lezgic languages, while others believe that it forms its own independent branch within the Northeast Caucasian language family.
+Khinalug language is a Northeast Caucasian language, either forming its own sub-branch or as a member of the Lezgic languages.
 Russian orientalist I. N. Berezin, who traveled in South Caucasus in 1840s wrote: "It is said that in the Quba Khanate, there are living antiquities.
 They are the people of Khinalug, who speak a non-human or at least non-local language, that is understood neither by people of Quba, nor by Lezgins".
-Anatoliy Genko who visited Khinalug in 1926, speculated about the closeness of Khinalug language with Udi language.
+Anatoliy Genko who visited Khinalug in 1926, speculated about the closeness of Khinalug with the Udi language.

 As Khinalug language is spoken only in one settlement, it has no dialects.
 But some phonetic differences noticed in the speech of the upper, middle and lower parts of the settlement.
 It is an unwritten language.
 But in 1991 "ХӀикмаьти чаьлаьнг" in Khinalug language (in Cyrillic script) was published in Baku.
 It has been taught in the primary school in 1993-1999, but later was discontinued.
-The reason is believed to be parents' great interest in good reading and writing abilities of their children in Azerbaijani language.
+The reason is believed to be parents' great interest in good reading and writing abilities of their children in the Azerbaijani language.

 In 2007 a new alphabet based on Latin script was adopted.

 Religion

 Khinalugs are overwhelmingly Sunni Muslims.
-According to a legend, they converted to Islam in the mosque Jomard (Gomard) or Abu Muslim which situates in their settlement.
+According to a legend, they converted to Islam in the mosque Jomard (Gomard) or Abu Muslim located in their settlement.
 Beside Eid al-Fitr and Eid al-Adha, they also celebrate Nowruz.